 We argue that there is a need to enhance understanding of - and to take action that is congruent with - a normatively dependent characterisation of toleration (Forst 2012; Waghid and Davids 2017).
 We argue that there are, very generally, two unhelpful responses to challenging issues: some advocates currently suggest simplistic, precisely and concretely framed conservative acts of moral certainty; others suggest that as students in HE are adults and voluntarily engaged, then deliberate or explicit action may not be necessary.
 We argue that both these approaches would be counter-productive for those who wish to defend the university as a public space for democratic deliberation.

 Toleration involves “the recognition of distinct and diverse perspectives” (Waghid and Davids 2017: 2).
 This is not an approach of ‘anything goes’.
 Clearly, we are not defending unacceptable behaviour and we recognize that action against perpetrators and in support of victims is necessary.
 Our position is that an educational approach to challenging circumstances is preferable to simplistic moralising or libertarianism.
 We argue that enhancing our understanding of and action for toleration has the potential to promote truthfulness that is characterized by reasonableness in thought and action.
 We argue that that clearer identification of toleration involves four aspects: its relationship with self; the public private interface; levels or degrees of toleration regarding action; and, the limits to toleration.
 We then develop more precisely framed connections for a particular characterisation of toleration within HE.
+Our main purpose is not to develop a new theory of toleration – that is obviously beyond the scope of this article.
+Rather, we wish to highlight key issues that should be considered by educators in higher education and sketch generally ways in which those considerations can be developed.

 Background